 If you’re spending longer in Saugatuck and want to take your love of beer further, book onto a brewing session.
 Spend four hours preparing your own delicious beer and simply pop back to bottle your brew three weeks later.

 14. Go Window Shopping in Downtown Saugatuck

-Relatively compact and easy to explore, Saugatuck’s charming downtown is filled with a cool array of boutique shops, cafes, restaurants, and galleries.
+Relatively compact and easy to explore, Saugatuck’s charming downtown is filled with a cool array of boutique shops, cafes, awesome restaurants, and galleries.
 Wander the vibrant streets and enjoy browsing the wide selection of goods available.
 You may want to indulge in a little retail therapy too – there are plenty of great souvenirs and gifts to take home with you.

 Check out Camp Willow, Glick’s, and Urban Found for clothes, and browse ethical goods in Lucia’s World Emporium.
 Tuck’s of Saugatuck and Pink Patio are great options for unusual gifts, while Swell Times is a magnet for antique lovers.
 Admire and buy beautiful artwork in galleries like Good Goods and Amazwi Contemporary Art, and scour the titles in the lovely second-hand bookstore of the Book Nook.

 Located next to Kalamazoo Lake, Coghlin Park offers tranquil fishing with terrific vistas.
 There are plenty of benches where you can perch alongside the walkway, as well as a small, covered picnic area.
 The open expanses of grass are great for kids who love to run around, and there are colorful flowers and art installations to catch the eye.

 16. Photograph the Peterson Mill